gonzex/test_abidocs/doc/tutorials/rf1.md

 the agreement between total-energy estimate and force estimate of the 2DTE can be observed up to the 6th digit, inclusive.

-Before comparing this result with the 2DTE directly computed from the response-function capabilities of ABINIT, a last comment is in order.
+Before comparing this result with the 2DTE directly computed from the DFPT capabilities of ABINIT, a last comment is in order.
 One can observe that the action-reaction law is fulfilled only approximately by the system.
 Indeed, the force created on the second atom, should be exactly equal in magnitude to the force on the first atom.
 The values of dE/dt, mentioned above show a small, but non-negligible difference between the two atoms.
 As an example, for the doubled perturbation, there is a difference in the absolute values of the first component of the reduced force, 0.010016307568 and -0.010016187598.
 Actually, the forces should cancel each other exactly if the translation symmetry were perfect.
 This is not the case, but the breaking of this symmetry can be shown to arise **only** from the presence of the exchange-correlation grid of points.
 This grid does not move when atoms are displaced, and so there is a very small variation of the total energy when the system is moved as a whole.
 It is easy to restore the action-reaction law, by subtracting from every force component the mean of the forces on all atoms.
 This is actually done when the gradient with respect to reduced coordinates are transformed into forces, and specified in cartesian coordinates, as can be seen in the output file for the small displacement :